MarkNahabedian/SquareDanceFormationDiagrams/sd_graph/README.md

 After each command you can view graph.svg is a web browser to see the graph.

-The file basic_chicken_plucker.svg is the graph after the first two commands were run. all.svg is a graph of all four sequence files.

 The file
 [basic_chicken_plucker.svg](https://raw.githubusercontent.com/MarkNahabedian/SquareDanceFormationDiagrams/master/sd_graph/example/basic_chicken_plucker.svg?sanitize=true)
 is the graph after the first two